dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 ```
 The fix is to use an ordinary assignment for the second statement.

 A short variable declaration acts like an assignment only to variables that were already declared in the same lexical block; declarations in an outer block are ignored.
-We’ll see examples of this at the end of the chapter.
+We'll see examples of this at the end of the chapter.

 ### 2.3.2 Pointers